imsma/imsma.github.io/_posts/2019-03-27-highly-available-private-networking-using-keepalived.md

     > `priority` on *backup* / *slave* nodes shall be lower than one defined for *MASTER* node.

-## Setup Additional Backup Server Node using Keepalived and VRRP
+## Setup additional Backup Server node using Keepalived and VRRP

 In this section we will configure **Keepalived** for second *backup node*.
 Connect to the third server with IP address *192.168.0.103* to configure it as *keepalived backup node*.